Octopus-free/Capstone-Project/README.md

 The second part users activity are the visited pages.
 As we saw earlier the users did not cancel a subscription visited more times the pages 'Add Friend', 'Add to Playlist', 'Save Settings', 'Submit Upgrade', 'Thumbs Up'.
 We can create some columns to store information about users activity on the pages.

 Firstly, we create several pandas dataframes with count of visited pages.
 Secondly, we create the columns with agregated data in the spark dataframe.
-Thirdly, we recreate the spark dataframe and drop columns with raw categoric
+Thirdly, we recreate the spark dataframe and drop columns with raw categorical features.

 <a id="implement"></a>